Agriculture in the Falkland Islands

 Much of the Falklands land mass is used for agriculture.
 The main product is wool, with an EU approved abattoir producing mutton and lamb for local and export markets and beef for local markets.

-There are currently 82 farms, which are mostly family owned, totalling 1,135,663ha of land.
-In total these farms graze half a million sheep of various breeds including; Polwarth, Texel, Corriedale and an increasing Merino genetics.
-Approx. 60 of these farms also have a total cattle population approaching 4,500 which consist of Aberdeen Angus, Hereford, Devon and Murray Grey breeds.
+The Falkland Islands have 70 (according to the 2022/23 FI Farm Statistics) farms, which are mostly family owned, totalling 1,143,596ha of land.
+In total these farms graze just under half a million sheep of various breeds including; predominantly Polwarth/Merino cross with increased Merino genetics and a small number of Texel, Corriedales, SAMM and others.
+Approx. 50 of these farms also have a total cattle population just over 3,000 which consist mainly of Aberdeen Angus, Hereford, Red Devon and Murray Grey breeds.

-The environment here produces exceptionally clean wool.
-Falkland Islands does have a very good reputation for these traits in their wool trading.
-The approx. annual wool production for the Falkland is 1,641,819kg of greasy wool with an average weight of 3.85kg and a fibre diameter range of 16.8-32.2µm.
-There are also a number of farms that have organic certification which is a step towards marketing these attributes internationally.
+The environment here produces exceptionally clean and white wool for which the Falkland Islands do have a very good reputation in their wool trading.
+The approx. annual wool production for the Falkland is 1,500,000 kg of greasy wool with an average weight of 3.71 kg and a fibre diameter range of 16.8-28µm.
+43% of farms are accredited under the Responsible Wool Scheme (RWS) plus a small number of farms have organic certification with Australian Certified Organic (ACO) which is a step towards marketing these attributes internationally.

 The uniqueness of the environment also throws up its challenges, and it is towards these that the Department of Agriculture (DoA) directs much of its advisory and research efforts and resources.